 In many cases individual plants are served by more than one emitter.
-Even small drip-irrigated row crop plants can be considered to have multiple emitters if the wetted area per emitter is such that, if every other emitter was blocked, each plant would still receive water.
+Even small drip-irrigated row crop plants can be considered to have multiple emitters if the wetted area per emitter is such that, if every other emitter was blocked, each plant would still receive some water.
+In most drip/ micro systems, especially pressure compensated systems, the discharge that would have occurred from a blocked emitter does not subsequently get discharged as higher flow rates from unblocked emitters.
+While a plant may receive some water to keep it alive, it will likely suffer poor growth due to restricted water supply.